 Online Register of Players

-The self-service portal Energinet Online includes an online Register of Players in which all Gas Suppliers, Distribution Companies, Storage Customers, Biomethane Sellers and Shippers in the Danish Gas Market shall create, accept and update their Player Relationships as well as update their Master Data etc. in accordance with the General Terms and Conditions for Gas Transport applicable at any time and the terms and conditions of this Online Access Agreement.
+All Gas Suppliers, Distribution Companies, Storage Customers, Biomethane Sellers and Shippers in the Danish Gas Market shall create, accept and update their Player Relations as well as update their Master Data etc. in accordance with the General Terms and Conditions for Gas Transport applicable at any time and the terms and conditions of this Online Access Agreement.

-By entering into this Online Access Agreement, the Shipper will also obtain access to the online Register of Players at Energinet Online, which enables the Shipper to:

-accept Player Relationships for the Shipper’s Consumer Portfolios with one or more Gas Suppliers;

-accept Player Relationships for the Shipper’s Biomethane Portfolios with one or more Biomethane Sellers;

-view the Shipper’s own Player Relationships;

-access and update various information regarding the Shipper’s own Master Data.

 Please note that the creating and updating of the abovementioned data can only be made on Energinet Online.
 Furthermore, the Shipper can only view the company's abovementioned data by using Energinet Online.
 The Shipper must identify Users authorised to create and update as well as view data, see appendix 1 to this Online Access Agreement.